alphagov/govuk-import-export-prototype/guide/move-goods-eu/special-territories.markdown

 ##Andorra and San Marino

-You must [make a declaration](/guide/move-goods-eu/make-declaration.html) if you move:
+You must [make a community transit declaration](/guide/move-goods-eu/make-declaration.html) if you move:

 - any goods to Andorra
 - industrial goods to San Marino (these goods are classified in chapters 25 to 97 of the [Trade Tariff](/start/trade-tariff.html))